tentwentyfour/nextcloud-link/README.md

 > Gets a read stream to a remote Nextcloud `path`.

 `getFolderProperties(path: string, extraProperties?: FileDetailProperty[]): Promise<FolderProperties>`
-> Retrieves the properties for the folder.
-Use extraProperties to request properties not returned by default.
+> Retrieves properties for the folder.
+Use [extraProperties](#webdav-extraproperties) to request properties not returned by default.

 `touchFolder(path: string): Promise<void>`
 > Smart `mkdir` implementation that doesn't complain if the folder at `path` already exists.